Adult Long-Term Care Functional Screen

 Note: For HCBW counties a full assessment and service plan packet must be completed per waiver manuals prior to implementation of the waiver.

 For people age 18 or older, the LTC FS determines functional eligibility for HCBW programs.
-Wisconsin has five waiver programs for persons who are a frail elder, have a physical disability, or have a developmental disability.
+Wisconsin has five waiver programs for persons who are a frail elder, have a physical disability, or have an intellectual/developmental disability.
 These waivers are COP, CIP II, IRIS, Family Care and PACE/Partnership programs.

 Once an applicant's LTC FS is complete, the eligibility logic built into the application is able to determine that person's Nursing Home Level of Care (NH LOC), Developmental Disability Level of Care (DD LOC), and Family Care Level of eligibility (Family Care Nursing Home LOC and Family Care Non-Nursing Home LOC) as well as eligibility for the other waiver programs.
 NH Level of Care or DD Level of Care is absolutely necessary to be eligible for COP/W, CIP II, IRIS, PACE/Partnership because those programs can only serve NH eligible people.